umutbozdag/task-board/README.md

 # Postit-TaskBoard

 Postit is a task board work planner.
-Web application is written in Vue.
+Web application written in Vue.

 > This app is made for Software Testing course final project with /umutbozdag.
 I took part at Front-End design.